milanglacier/yarepl.nvim/README.md

     },
     -- when a REPL process exits, should the window associated with those REPLs closed? close_on_exit = true,
+    -- whether automatically scroll to the bottom of the REPL window after sending -- text?
+This feature would be helpful if you want to ensure that your view -- stays updated with the latest REPL output. scroll_to_bottom_after_sending = true,
 }
 ```